be-smith/navani/README.md

 However it is still advised to install navani using [uv](https://docs.astral.sh/uv/), to manage dependencies.

-To install Navani and its dependencies, clone this repository and use uv to setup a virtual environment with the dependecies:
+To install Navani and its dependencies, clone this repository and use uv to setup a virtual environment with the dependencies:

 ```shell
 git clone git@github.com/be-smith/navani